LEE-hyeon0771/LEE-hyeon0771/README.md

 Until now, I has studied C, JAVA, Python, kotlin, react.js languages, Data structures, and Algorithms.

-Then plans to study the data science fields and AI in the future.
+Then plans to study Artificial Intelligence fields in the future.
+I want to study computer vision that can be used in many industrial fields now.
+Now I'm trying to strengthen the basics by studying various computers science knowleage that are the basis for studying AI.

 The projects implemented so far are mainly web front-end based on react.js, but I want to expand additional language and framework pools.